-To share insights into the operation of the ZERO BRINE technology within the silica factory, a factsheet was developed in M35.
-An interview with an expert from Eurecat on the silica site will be developed by M43 following the results of the analysis.
-Furthermore, IQE provided video material for the development of a video, which will also be produced by M45.
+To share insights into the operation of the ZERO BRINE technology within the silica factory, a factsheet was developed in M35 and updated with the final results in M54.
+REVOLVE produced the pilot technology video recapping the results in M54.